 The Myths That COVID-19 Helped Bust

-To state that a pandemic has had life-altering effects is no over-statement, simply an acknowledgement of fact.
+To state that a pandemic has had life-altering effects is no over-statement, simply an acknowledgment of fact.
 To state that some of those alterations have been uncomfortable at best and devastating at worst is also a statement of fact.
-COVID-19 and everything that came with it; lockdowns, restrictions, financial strain and re-working The Normal- from schooling to work to shopping has undoubtedly affected all of us.
+COVID-19 and everything that came with it; lockdowns, restrictions, financial strain, and re-working The Normal- from schooling to work to shopping has undoubtedly affected all of us.

 Here are some of the top relationship myths that have (hopefully) been forever broken: